JICE

 (3) Specialization Courses

-Students in the Public Economics Concentration choose either economics or business administration as their field of specialization: Students in economics are required to take core courses in microeconomics, macroeconomics, econometric analysis, and advanced econometrics, while students in business administration choose relevant courses from business administration, accounting, and finance.
+Within the Public Economics concentration area, students choose either economics or business administration as their field of specialization.
+Students in economics are required to take specialization courses in economics, while students in business administration choose relevant courses from business administration, accounting, and/or finance.

 (4) Research Guidance

-(5) Foundation Courses and Specialization Courses in Related Fields
+(5) Foundation Courses and Specialization Courses in a Related Field(s)

-Note: ICU has agreements on educational exchange and credit transfer with Institute for the Advanced Study of Sustainability, United Nations University and Tokyo University of Foreign Studies.
-JDS fellows can take courses in these universities and get credits up to 10 credits.
+ICU has agreements for educational exchange and credit transfer with the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS) and Tokyo University of Foreign Studies.
+JDS Fellows can take courses offered at these universities and have units of credit (up to 15 units) transferred to their transcript at ICU.

 https://campus.icu.ac.jp/public/ehandbook/SearchCourseAndSyllabus.aspx?lang=e